Neurofeedback Therapists in Lubbock County, TX

 To supercharge that work, I utilize EMDR (Eye movement desensitization and reprocessing), Biofeedback/ Neurofeedback and the Safe and Sound Protocol (SSP) of Polyvagal Theory.

 People seek help for all sorts of reasons.
-You might be stuck or stagnate, frustrated or fed up, suffering, grieving, struggling with indecision, or seeking your peak performance.
-Regardless, you are reading this now and you are seeking to change something in your life.
+You might be stuck or stagnate, frustrated or fed up, suffering, grieving, struggling with indecision, or just seeking a better version of yourself.
+Regardless, you are reading this now and you are seeking to change something.
 Perhaps getting here has already required some change.
 You seek improvement, healing, growth, acceptance, transformation, along with professional support and guidance.
 I look forward to hearing from you and seeing if we are a good fit, so that I can learn about you and learn how I can help and support you.

 To supercharge that work, I utilize EMDR (Eye movement desensitization and reprocessing), Biofeedback/ Neurofeedback and the Safe and Sound Protocol (SSP) of Polyvagal Theory.

 People seek help for all sorts of reasons.
-You might be stuck or stagnate, frustrated or fed up, suffering, grieving, struggling with indecision, or seeking your peak performance.
-Regardless, you are reading this now and you are seeking to change something in your life.
+You might be stuck or stagnate, frustrated or fed up, suffering, grieving, struggling with indecision, or just seeking a better version of yourself.
+Regardless, you are reading this now and you are seeking to change something.
 Perhaps getting here has already required some change.
 You seek improvement, healing, growth, acceptance, transformation, along with professional support and guidance.
 I look forward to hearing from you and seeing if we are a good fit, so that I can learn about you and learn how I can help and support you.

 There is freedom in Faith Based Neurofeedback.